solkim-83/tp/docs/UserGuide.md

 ### Search for events : `searchEvents`

-* The search is case-insensitive. e.g hans will match Hans
+* The search is case-insensitive. e.g `hans` will match `Hans`
-* If the event contains the particular keyword, the name of the event will appear.
+* If the event contains the particular keyword in the command, the name of the event will appear.
-* Only full words will be matched e.g. Han will not match Hans
+* Only full words will be matched e.g. `Han` will not match `Hans`

 Examples:
 * `searchEvents Meeting` returns `CS2103 Meeting` and `CS2101 meeting`